-Knee arthroscopy is a minimally invasive surgical procedure that allows an orthopaedic surgeon to see inside the knee joint using a small camera.
+Knee arthroscopy is a minimally invasive surgical procedure that allows an orthopedic surgeon to see inside the knee joint using a small camera.

-Knee arthroscopy is a minimally invasive surgical procedure that allows an orthopaedic surgeon to see inside the knee joint using a small camera.
+Knee arthroscopy is a minimally invasive surgical procedure that allows an orthopedic surgeon to see inside the knee joint using a small camera.

 This advanced technique helps diagnose and treat various knee problems with smaller incisions, less pain, and faster recovery compared to open surgery.